n7space/asn1-pusc-lib/CodingStandard.md

  |- ccsds
 ```

-* `service-NN` - folder containing models of messages defined by PUS Service NN (separate folder for each service included in libary)
+* `service-NN` - folder containing models of messages defined by PUS Service NN (separate folder for each service included in library)
 * `common` - folder containing models used by more than one service
 * `system-objects` - folder containing models of types defined as System Objects or their properties in ECSS
 * `ccsds` - models representing CCSDS packets